syncfusion-content/uwp-docs/uwp/SfCellGrid/Interactive-Features.md

 {% endhighlight %}
 {% endtabs %}

-### CellTooltipOpening Event
+### CellTooltipOpening event

-`CellTooltipOpening` event occurs when the tooltip is opened in SfCellGrid.
+The `CellTooltipOpening` event occurs when opening the tooltip in the SfCellGrid.
 It receives an argument of type `CellTooltipOpeningEventArgs` containing the following information about the event.

 <table>
 <tr>